Leadership Iberville is an annual leadership development program which aims to:

 - Challenge these leaders to increase their involvement in community affairs.

-Parish.
-Working along side each other, class participants broaden their understanding of community issues and constituencies while they enhance their leadership skills.
+Who can participate?Each year, we select a maximum of 20 potential leaders from our community who reflect the cultural, religious, racial and ethnic diversity of our great parish.
+Working alongside each other, class participants broaden their understanding of community issues and constituencies while they enhance their leadership skills.

 Typical guidelines for selection to the program are applicants who:

-- Are currently senior policy makers or show a strong possibility of achieving senior policy-shaping positions in their employement or volunteer organizations;
+- Are currently senior policy makers or show a strong possibility of achieving senior policy-shaping positions in their employment or volunteer organizations;

 - Have demonstrated a commitment to the community through volunteer work;

-- If employed, have the endorcement of their employer;
+- If employed, have the endorsement of their employer; and

 - Make a commitment to attend every session.
 Participants who miss more than two sessions are dropped from the program.
 Attendance at the opening and closing sessions are mandatory.

 Leadership Iberville begins in September with an opening session, continues through April with a half day or whole day session each month, and ends with a closing session in May.
 Sessions are conducted by recognized leaders and policy makers whose decisions affect the community in areas including economic development, business, labor, health and human services, education, diversity, environment, criminal justice, city and state government, media and the arts.
 Graduation is held upon completion of the program.